dan-aksenov/ansible-postgresq/README.md

    - [x] backups with pgBackRest,
 - [x] Install Mamonsu and register in zabbix,
    - [ ] still need bootstrap and template import fix,
-- [x] Install and configure pg_bouncer,
-   - [ ] Setup users and passwords.
-Get passwords dynamically from pg_shadow?
 - [ ] Install usefull extensions,
    - [x] powa
    - [ ] more?
 - [x] Configure pg_hba.conf with some reasonable defaults
    - [ ] configure for repmgr
-- [x] Install tools,
+   - [ ] merge patroni hba with main postgresql config.
 - [x] Config for pgbadger logging and website,
 - [x] Configure postgresql.conf